NiharykaSingh/NiharykaSingh/README.md

 - 👋 Hi, I’m @NiharykaSingh
-- 👀 I’m interested in securing a job in field of data analytics
+- 👀 I’m currently pursuing PG Diploma in Business Analaytics from BITS Pilani.
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently looking to restart my career in field of Analytics.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects in SQL, Python and PowerBi.
-- 📫 How to reach me ...
+- 📫 Feel free to reach me on sniharika294@gmail.com

 <!---
 NiharykaSingh/NiharykaSingh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.